 What Do We Know?

-It’s become so simple, so irritatingly simple.
-When teaching for the test is teaching for your life, you can bet teachers, pushed along at times by administrators clutching barrel-sized mugs of political and testing industry kool-aid, will do what it takes to reach the magic land of Adequate Yearly Progress.
+It’s become so simple.
+When teaching for the test is teaching for your life, you can bet teachers, pushed along at times by administrators, will do what it takes to reach the land of benchmarks for student proficiency.
 This is where we are.
 The values of an education and the abilities of students and teachers are increasingly boiled down to a test – a test on two subjects, language and math.
 Important pieces of knowledge to say the least, yet certainly not the last measures of what humans might need to know to live a full and expansive life, especially if the testing is confined to a moribund multiple choice regurgitation of facts having little to do with examining the intricacies and challenges of the limited days we all have on this earth.

 These test results, rather than existing as a rational piece in the educational puzzle of informing administrators, government and the public on the relative identifications of needs to be addressed, and then provided resources to do so, are then used to punish.
 Our education system has succumbed to the pressures of a mythology, a fantasy creation where the good guys do well, bad guys get punished and if you happen to land in the company of the latter, it’s your own fault.
 We’ve begun believing that the education system should mirror the criminal justice system and equate the failures of an entire social model with easy finger-pointing, blaming and shaming those students at the lowest end of the economic equation and their teachers, people who work in a profession where almost half walk away before five years because of stress, burnout, ridicule and career prospects tied to the idea that it is they who can fix what an entire society has broken.